 So, once you determine the primary reason for using OTIF metrics, the next step is to determine how best to measure OTIF to achieve the desired results.

 b.
-Consider These Seven Factors When Establishing an OTIF Metric for Your Supply Chain Operation.
+Consider These Eight Factors When Establishing an OTIF Metric for Your Supply Chain Operation.

 As businesses strive to enhance their supply chain efficiency and service, both understanding and accurately measuring OTIF is paramount.
 As such, there are many things to consider when setting up to measure OTIF.
 For instance, are you tracking inbound shipment against POs or outbound shipments to your customers?
 What data is available and how to accurately measure OTIF?
-Indeed, there are many things to consider.
-For a more detailed discussion, see below for frequently asked questions about measuring OTIF.
+In fact, it is amazing all the things to consider when measuring OTIF.
+See below for insights and answers to key questions for both effectively measuring OTIF and taking corrective action to improve your OTIF rate.

-5) Is It Better to Measure By the Case or By Product Item Count?
+- Is It Better to Measure Based on the Shipment’s Case Count or By the Purchase Order’s Product Item Count?

-6) Consequences of Setting OTIF Standard Too High Or Too Low.
+- Consequences of Setting OTIF Standard Too High Or Too Low

 4. Advantages and Cautions for Using OTIF.